tmokmss/blog/src/data/blog/20251007-cdk-context-provider/index.md

 });
 ```

-Since we're using `id=Default` solely to avoid affecting logical IDs, if you can compromise on that point, other strings work fine too.
-Using any short string would also be effective.
+Since we're using `id=Default` solely to avoid affecting logical IDs, if you can compromise on that point, other strings work fine too; using any short string would also be effective.
 Also, to avoid this situation, it's important to ensure that properties passed through ContextProvider are limited to those that don't vary much between constructs.

 The third drawback is that you need to write ContextProvider definition code for each construct.
 While it can be written mechanically, it's somewhat tedious.
 This could potentially be shared in a type-safe way if Generics were available, but under jsii constraints, it seems you can only define them statically.
 Since it's about 15 lines of code, I think this amount is acceptable.